 Sending your children to daycare can sometimes be sad or confusing.
 Some refugee parents do not want someone else to watch their children.
 This can be hard for both mothers and fathers.

-If you are married, you and your husband may be able to work different hours so that you do not have to send your children to daycare.
+If you are married, you and your spouse may be able to work different hours so that you do not have to send your children to daycare.
 This can save you money but it also means you might not see each other very much.
 Depending on what country you are from and your cultural background, this can also be hard for male refugees who are not used to caring for their children at home.

 Here is some information to help you understand the different types of childcare options available in the US.
 By learning about different types of childcare, and learning how to research childcare options, you can feel more comfortable sending your children to daycare.

 This means the daily care of your children by someone other than you, typically outside of your own home.
 There are different types of daycares.
 One option is an in-home daycare.
 This means you send your child to somebody else’s home who watches the kids.
 Another is institutions – these are daycare centers in buildings that typically have more children at them.
-Most daycares require you to register and to pay monthly.
-Some cities have drop-in day cares where you can bring your children for just a few hours.
+Most daycares require you to register and pay monthly.
+Some cities have drop-in daycares where you can bring your children for just a few hours.

 Most states license daycares.
 This means they monitor if the daycare is safe or not.
 The RCO recommends you choose a daycare that is licensed.
 Most states also have programs to help you find a daycare in your area.
 You can search the RCO My State page to find resources about daycares in your state.